WEA Ukraine Crisis Response

 See articles about Ukraine

-For four months, the suffering and inhumanity of war have devastated Ukraine and her people.
-Nearly 5 million people have fled the country since Russia invaded.
-Another 7.8 million have
+For seven months, the suffering and inhumanity of war have devastated Ukraine and her people.
+More than 7 million people have fled the country since Russia invaded.
+Another 7 million have fled the combat zones,